jsofdes/MusicVisualizer/README.md

 splitting bodies or adding two bodies to the screen.

 **Learning Goals:**
--Learn more about git (JD)
+- Learn more about git (JD)
--Utlizing py.game (JD + CG)
+- Utlizing py.game (JD + CG)
--Practicing installing packages and debugging (CG) -Have a completed MVP product that is functional vs. a complicated and unfinished product (CG + JD)
+- Practicing installing packages and debugging (CG)
+- Have a completed MVP product that is functional vs. a complicated and unfinished product (CG + JD)

 **Libraries:**
--pyo
--pygame
--pysynth
--pyaudio
+- pyo
+- pygame
+- pysynth
+- pyaudio
 - + More that we plan on researching

 **By Next Week's Mid Check-In:**
--Packages installed
+- Packages installed
--Libraries determined
+- Libraries determined
--Classes and objects determined
+- Classes and objects determined
--Pseudo coding
+- Pseudo coding
--Dividing work
+- Dividing work

 **Risks:**
--Time
+- Time
--Complexity of project
+- Complexity of project